-The Green Office Certification Program gives faculty, staff, and graduate students the tools they need to become greener Hokies working in more sustainable office areas.
+The Green Office Certification Program gives faculty, staff, and students the tools they need to become greener Hokies working in more sustainable office areas.

 - An award outlining certification status (bronze, silver, or gold) to hang in a common area